US STOCKS-Wall St slumps 1 pct as dollar strengthens

 Concerns over Greece's debt talks added to the day's weakness, which took the S&P 500 below its 50-day moving average, a sign of weak near-term momentum.

-The U.S. Dollar index rose 0.9 percent and was on track for its fourth rise of the past five sessions, up 3.3 percent over that period.
-The euro fell 1.4 percent against the dollar.
+The U.S. Dollar index rose 0.7 percent and is on track for its fourth rise of the past five sessions, up 3 percent over that period.
+The euro fell 0.9 percent against the dollar to nearly a 12-year low.

 "There's some concern about what impact this will have on corporate earnings going forward, especially for the big multi-national companies," said Nicholas Colas, chief market strategist at the ConvergEx Group in New York.